 We suggest to all our couples who connect with One Wedding House always:

-- Hire a wedding planner or day of an assistant.
-Micro-wedding doesn't mean that there's less work to be done especially on the wedding day.
-There's still vendors to communicate with and there's still a timeline to be created and managed throughout the day, even though there's smaller people there.
+2. Hire a wedding planner or day assistant.
+Micro-wedding doesn't mean that there's less work to be done, especially on the wedding day.
+There are still vendors to communicate with, and there's still a timeline to be created and managed throughout the day, even though there are fewer people there.

-- Venue options lot more open.
-With a micro wedding, you can get away with having a wedding from your favorite spot in the public place till numerose numbers of options offered due to the fact that you have a small number of duest.
+3. Venue options are much more open.
+With a micro wedding, you can get away with having a wedding from your favorite spot in a public place until there are a large number of options offered because you have a small number of guests.

-- A smaller celebration means a smaller guest list, but a smaller guest list means you might have to make some tricky decisions.
-Whether you caunt that as your parents, grandparents, siblings, or best friends – think who you couldn’t imagine being without on your big day and prioritise them.
+4. A smaller celebration means a smaller guest list, but a smaller guest list means you might have to make some tricky decisions.
+Whether you count that as your parents, grandparents, siblings, or best friends – think about who you couldn’t imagine being without on your big day and prioritize them.
 You will also have a much better opportunity to really connect with the guests that you do have present at your wedding.

 New York City is a great place to have a micro-wedding.
 There are so many beautiful and unique venues to choose from, and the city has something to offer everyone.
 Here are a few great examples of NYC micro-weddings: